 Introduction

-The national government in the US operates on a presidential-congressional model involves the separation of power among the three branches of government the resident, the Congress and the courts.
-There is an elaborate system of checks and balances among the three branches is meant to avoid any undue concentration of authority in a single branch.
-Major policy changes in the US require the agreement of at least two and often all three branches of government.
+The national government in the United States operates on a presidential-congressional model, which involves the separation of power among the three branches of government: the president, the Congress and the courts.
+There is an elaborate system of checks and balances among the three branches, which is meant to avoid any undue concentration of authority in a single branch.
+Major policy changes in the US require the agreement of at least two, and often all three, branches of government.

-The US is also a federal system of government in which authority is divided between the national and state governments.
-The Constitution of 1787, which sets the responsibilities of the two orders of government, divided authority over national elections between Congress and the state legislatures. , ection4, the “Elections Clause,” grants state legislatures the authority to regulate the “times, places, and manner of holding Elections” for Congress.
-At the same time it grants Congress the authority to “make or alter” these state rules.
+The US is also a federal system of government, in which authority is divided between the national and state governments.
+The Constitution of 1787, which sets out the responsibilities of the two orders of government, divided authority over national elections between Congress and the state legislatures.
+Article I, Section 4, the “Elections Clause,” grants state legislatures the authority to regulate the “times, places, and manner of holding Elections” for Congress.
+At the same time, it grants Congress the authority to “make or alter” these state rules.
 The Supreme Court has ruled that these provisions apply to presidential elections (Benson 2008, 347).
-II of the Constitution allows Congress to set the date for presidential elections.
-The Constitution also provides for the establishment of an Electoral College to serve as an intermediary between voters and the final selection of the resident and ice resident.
+Article II of the Constitution allows Congress to set the date for presidential elections.
+The Constitution also provides for the establishment of an Electoral College to serve as an intermediary between voters and the final selection of the president and vice president.

 Congress has enacted only a limited number of laws related to elections.
-Most of the deal with the right and the opportunity to vote and with political finance.
+Most of them deal with the right and the opportunity to vote and with political finance.

 History

-After the highprofile Watergate scandal in the 1972 presidential election, Congress established the Federal Election Commission (FEC) through a amendment to the Federal Election Campaign Act (FECA), originally passed in 1971.
-As a national agency, FEC regulates and in national elections.
-Under the Revenue Act, the Presidential Primary Matching Payment Account Act (1975) and the Presidential Election Campaign Fund Act (1975) the FEC administers public funding for presidential elections.
-Its authority, however, does not extend beyond these financial matters to include other aspects of national elect administration.
+After the high-profile Watergate scandal in the 1972 presidential election, Congress established the Federal Election Commission (FEC) through a 1974 amendment to the Federal Election Campaign Act (FECA), originally passed in 1971.
+As a national agency, the FEC regulates how money is raised and spent in national elections.
+Under the Revenue Act, the Presidential Primary Matching Payment Account Act (1975) and the Presidential Election Campaign Fund Act (1975), the FEC administers public funding for presidential elections.
+Its authority, however, does not extend beyond these financial matters to include other aspects of national electoral administration.
 The role, structure and operations of the FEC are discussed below.

-Congress has also used the Constitution’s Spending Clause to further the aims of these cts by attaching certain conditions to the transfer of federal money to state governments.
-In 2002, Congress passed the Help America Vote Act (HAVA) main goal was to increase access to the polls while reducing the risk of fraud (Tokaji, 2009).
-The new law provided for the creation of the EAC, which serves as a clearing house resources on elect administration and as a mechanism for grants to states to cover such expenses as the purchase of modern voting machines (Benson 2008, 349350).
+Congress has also used the Constitution’s Spending Clause to further the aims of these Acts by attaching certain conditions to the transfer of federal money to state governments.
+In 2002, Congress passed the Help America Vote Act (HAVA), whose main goal was to increase access to the polls while reducing the risk of fraud (Tokaji, 2009).
+The new law provided for the creation of the Election Assistance Commission (EAC), which serves as a clearing house for resources on electoral administration and as a mechanism for grants to states to cover such expenses as the purchase of modern voting machines (Benson 2008, 349–350).

-Despite federal transfers to state and local jurisdictions, issues the right and opportunity to vote continue to beset the elect system. numerous complaints during the 2012 elections about eligibility and long lineups, on March 28, 2013 President Obama appointed a Presidential Commission on Election Administration.
+Despite federal transfers to state and local jurisdictions, issues concerning the right and opportunity to vote continue to beset the electoral system.
+After numerous complaints were lodged during the 2012 elections about elector eligibility and long lineups, on March 28, 2013, President Obama appointed a Presidential Commission on Election Administration.
 The nine members were to be individuals with knowledge of the administration of elections.
-The ommission was instructed to hold public hearings across the country ithin six months of its first public hearing, make “best practice” recommendations.
-In carrying out its mandate, it was instructed to avoid duplicating the efforts of other entities In January 2014, the ommission delivered its report
+The commission was instructed to hold public hearings across the country and, within six months of its first public hearing, make “best practice” recommendations.
+In carrying out its mandate, it was instructed to avoid duplicating the efforts of other entities.
+In January 2014, the commission delivered its report.